SpaceXpanse/Whitepaper/README.md

 **Long story short**: By using some cutting-edge technologies, we want to make a self-sustained virtual environment where everyone with interests in Space eXploration can communicate, develop and relax and which can be easily accessed from everywhere.

-## SpaceXpanse /SpeX/ Environment:
+## SpaceXpanse Multiverse /SpeX/ Platform Environment:

 ### Technology - ROD Blockchain
 Open source
 Non-profit - Foundation operated
 - Currency, fungible and nonfungible tokens
 - Digital IDs and other information
+- Atomic trading
-- Decentralized DNS aka dDNS /from Namecoin code/
+- Decentralized DNS aka dDNS /from Namecoin/
-- Blockchain-enabled file system /implementation of IPFS/
+- Decentralized blockchain database through Decentralized Proof of Stake aka DPoS masternodes and peer-to-peers data miners
 - Interconnection between the blockchain and third-party applications

-### Community - deSoNet /dSN/
-Open source
-Non-profit - Foundation operated

-- Full-blown Decentralized Social Network

-### Development - SpaceXpanse: Sol platform
+### Development - SpaceXpanse Metaverse Simulator
 Open source
 Non-profit - Foundation operated